quiltdata/quilt/docs/PARALLEL_CHECKSUMS.md

 # PARALLEL CHECKSUMS

-## sha2-256-parallel-8
+## sha2-256-chunked

 ### 0xb518

-This variant of sha2-256 is designed to enable very large files to be uploaded and hashed in parallel using fixed size blocks (8MiB to start with), with the final result being a "top hash" that is an order-independent hash of the individual hashes.
+This variant of sha2-256 is designed to enable very large files to be uploaded and hashed in parallel using fixed size chunks (8MiB to start with), with the final result being a "top hash" that doesn't depend on the upload order.

-The algorithm has an upper limit of 10,000 hashes;
+The algorithm has an upper limit of 10,000 hashes.
-if the file is larger than 80,000 MiB,\
+If the file is larger than 80,000 MiB, it will double the block size until the number of blocks is under that limit.

-it will double the block size until the number of blocks is under that limit.
+Note that this algorithm only kicks in for files larger than or equal to 8 MiB.

 * If the file is less than 8 MiB, the result will be identical to "serial" sha2-256.

-* If the file is exactly 8 MiB the result will be the hash of the file hashed with a zero-size block.
+* If the file is exactly 8 MiB the result will be the hash of that one block's hash.

 This algorithm is compatible with Amazon's
 [S3 Checksums](https://aws.amazon.com/blogs/aws/new-additional-checksum-algorithms-for-amazon-s3/)